lightdash.config.yml file and can be referenced in various parts of your Lightdash project.

 Parameters can be defined at two different levels in your Lightdash project:Project-level parameters

-file and are available across your entire project.
+Project-level parameters are defined in yourlightdash.config.yml file and are available across your entire project.
 Here’s an example:

 Model-level parameters

 Model-level parameters are defined within individual model YAML files in your dbt project and are scoped to the model where they are defined.
-These parameters are defined in themeta.parameters
+These parameters are defined in themeta.parameters section of your model configuration:

 Examples of using parameters

-dimension will only show revenue for the regions selected in the region
+You can reference parameters in the SQL definition of a dimension:filtered_revenue dimension will only show revenue for the regions selected in the region parameter.

-Example 2: Using numeric parameters in dimension SQL
+In numeric dimension SQL

-dimension will be true for orders with revenue greater than or equal to the numeric min_revenue
+You can reference numeric parameters directly without casting:high_value_orders dimension will be true for orders with revenue greater than or equal to the numeric min_revenue parameter value.

 You can use parameters in the SQL_ON clause of a table join.
-This includes both project-level parameters and model-level parameters from the joined table:region
+This includes both project-level parameters and model-level parameters from the joined table:region parameter.

 You can also reference model-level parameters from joined tables: